Attendance monitoring

 How is my attendance monitored?

-Attendance can be taken for a range of activities and may be recorded for such things as timetabled teaching events, supervisor meetings, labs and practical workshops, and exams or assessments.
+Attendance can be taken for a range of activities, for example timetabled teaching events, supervisor meetings, labs and practical workshops, and exams or assessments.

-If you have any questions about how attendance is recorded in your department, refer to your Student Handbook or contact your department directly.
+If you have any questions about how attendance is recorded in your school, refer to your Student Handbook or contact your school directly.

 How is my attendance data used?

-Attendance data is reviewed by both Academic Departments and Central Support Services to identify students whose attendance and engagement may be of concern and who may need additional support.
+Attendance data is reviewed by both academic schools and Central Support Services to identify students whose attendance and engagement may be of concern and who may need additional support.
 In such cases, the University will contact you to provide further information and signpost you to support services.

 In the case of continued absences the University will contact you further and may wish to discuss the reasons for non-attendance and what support we can provide to you.
 Unfortunately, for a small number of students, non-attendance over a sustained period of time can lead to the initiation of formal non-attendance processes, as detailed in the section “What happens if I stop attending regularly?